 In addition, once an employee’s out-of-pocket costs for covered medical care meet the out-of-pocket limit for what can be paid for covered care, then health plans pay the full amount for covered services.
 For 2023 and 2024, the maximum HDHP out-of-pocket maximum amounts for individual and family coverage are:

 |Coverage Type||2023 Out-of-Pocket Maximum||2024 Out-of-Pocket Maximum|

 What’s a suspended HRA?

 Suspended HRAs are another option for employees who have HDHP coverage and want to make HSA contributions.
 Before the HRA coverage period begins, the employee elects to suspend access to HRA reimbursements, which allows them to remain HSA-eligible.
-Employees with suspended HRAs can still receive reimbursements for expenses such as dental, vision, and preventive care costs, just as they could from a limited-purpose HRA.
+Employees with suspended HRAs can still receive reimbursements for vision and dental expenses and preventive care costs, just as they could from a limited-purpose HRA.

 What’s a retirement HRA?